 Below are some of our recommendations on how to reduce cortisol using dietary and lifestyle changes.

 How to Reduce Cortisol Tip #1: Determine cortisol triggers

-The first step for how to reduce cortisol level is to determine the specific stressor that triggers release of cortisol.
-It could be unhealthy work-life balance, lack of sleep or dieting.
+The first step for how to reduce cortisol level is to determine the specific stressor that triggers the release of cortisol.
+It could be an unhealthy work-life balance, lack of sleep or dieting.